bbc/node-radiodns/README.md

 Perform [RadioDNS] resolutions and service lookups in [node.js].

-RadioVis was standardised in [ETSI TS 103 270], _RadioDNS Hybrid Radio; Hybrid lookup for radio services_.
+RadioDNS was standardised in [ETSI TS 103 270], _RadioDNS Hybrid Radio; Hybrid lookup for radio services_.